Nights-Software/ns-docs/resources/ers.md

    - The ERS resource contains a folder called `night_ers/callouts/*.lua`.
 All scripts in this folder are open source, which means you can add, remove, or edit callouts.

 2. **Using ERS functions**
    - ERS has multiple built-in functions, just like the FiveM native documentation, we've built our own set of functionalities.
-You will have to use these to properly create callout entities.
-These ERS functions are listed on top of every (client and server-side) script.
+You will have to use these to properly create and handle callout entities.
+These ERS functions are listed below.

 3. **Providing callout packs**
    - Providing free or paid ERS callout packs is allowed.
 Many of our community members are planning to sell or provide callout packs.
 We approve this, as long as you follow [FiveM](https://forum.cfx.re/) (CFX) and [Tebex](https://www.tebex.io/) policy (terms of service).
-Basically, provide via [Tebex](https://www.tebex.io/).
+Basically, provide paid scripts via [Tebex](https://www.tebex.io/).
 We are to report any illegal trade or distribution to authorities.

 ## The format for adding a callout (config, server & client)
 *IT IS IMPORTANT TO REALIZE CALLOUT CREATION IS FOR DEVELOPERS*